GeorgesABrunet/ArenaGenerator/README.md

 ## To Do List (Not in order)

-- Base Cases Arena Generator
-- Systemize overlapping behaviors in base cases for section pattern definition
-- Pattern-based Arena Generator
-- Support for reading patterns from data tables
+- Example project
+- Tutorial videos
-- Ability to convert results to static mesh actors in level
+- Ability to bake out arenas as static meshes in world
+- Editor tools to ease building arenas
+- Mesh patterns and custom pattern support
+- Rotational offsets for RotationYP rule for polygonal structures
+- Arena placement in relation to actor
+- Asynchronous loading support
+- Hierarchical instancing